 Broadly speaking, without this change Transpower would get rewarded twice for any permanent savings, once through the IRIS opex incentive and once through the maintenance of the 'pre-saving' revenue allowance under RCP3.
-For

-For details on our proposed IM change see Chapter 3.
+For details on our IM change see Chapter 3.

-- 65. Attachment A demonstrates what the revised baseline adjustment term is intending to achieve and why it is consistent with our policy intent. - 66.
-Irrespective of whether the preferred approach to Issue 1 is implemented, or no changes are made, we will need to determine either the total savings in year 4 or the temporary savings in Year 4, both have similar estimation issues.
-Attachment C outlines how total savings can be calculated if we have an estimate of Transpower's temporary opex savings in Year 3 of the IPP. - 67.
-There is no deterministic method to calculating temporary (non-recurrent) differences for a specific year in the regulatory period due to the lack of a specific link between actual historical opex and IPP opex forecasts.
-44 Transpower has previously submitted that it agrees with this view.
-45
+- 61. Attachment A demonstrates what the revised baseline adjustment term is intending to achieve and why it is consistent with our policy intent. - 62.
+Attachment C outlines how total savings can be calculated if we have an estimate of Transpower's temporary opex savings in Year 3 of the IPP. - 63.
+There is no deterministic method to calculating temporary (non-recurrent) differences for a specific year in the regulatory period due to the lack of an explicit link between actual historical opex and IPP opex forecasts.
+46 Transpower has previously submitted that it agrees with this view.
+47

-Problem associated with estimating temporary and permanent savings in a specific year Savings made in a specific year are unobservable and require an estimate
+Problem associated with estimating temporary and permanent savings in a specific year

+Savings made in a specific year are unobservable and require an estimate

-68. Transpower has stated that the Commission's ex-post assessment of penultimate year opex savings introduces a high degree of uncertainty to Transpower, 46 suggesting that this can affect the decisions that Transpower faces when determining whether to pursue efficiencies requiring up-front capital or opex to be incurred: 47
+64. Transpower has stated that the Commission's ex-post assessment of penultimate year opex savings introduces a high degree of uncertainty to Transpower, 48 suggesting that this can affect the decisions that Transpower faces when determining whether to pursue efficiencies requiring up-front capital or opex to be incurred: 49